 All of those choices, I suspect, lure typical users to latch onto one favorite distro that works for them.
 Having found it, they stay with it.

 Many base their decision on usability, performance and the hassle factor — you know, the glitches and anomalies that make a particular distro frustrating or overly bothersome to install and maintain.
 The challenge is finding a distro that lets you compute without getting in the way.

 Enter SparkyLinux, an alternative to the myriad of options and trial runs into the world of Linux.
 In general, SparkyLinux does not target Linux beginners, although new users will find it easy to use and hassle-free.
 This distro is an ideal choice for those in the middle — neither Linux newbies nor yet Linux pros.

 SparkyLinux is a GNU/Linux distribution built on top of the Debian GNU/Linux operating system.
 It is a fast, lightweight and fully customizable OS that utilizes the Openbox window manager and the LXQt desktop.

 SparkyLinux is available in three primary editions.
 The Stable releases are based on the stable line of the Debian family and should be the starting point for new Linux users.
 The Rolling release is based on the Debian testing branch and offers frequent updates of fresh software packages that can make the OS a little less stable.
 The Development release is strictly for experienced Linux testers and is not a choice for typical users.

 The developer also offers four specialty editions for different tasks, all with Openbox as default.
 GameOver is for gamers.
-Multimedia is for creating audio, video and HTML pages.
+Multimedia is for creating audio, video, and HTML pages.
 The Rescue edition is for fixing broken OSes.
-The MinimalCLI edition has no X server, so advanced users can build and configure their desktops their own way.
+The MinimalCLI edition has no X server, so that advanced users can build and configure their desktops their own way.

 Fits the Bill